QMCPACK/qmcpack/examples/afqmc/06-methane_converge_back_prop/README.rst

 ===========================

 .. note::
-    matplotlib is required to generate to generate the figure in this example.
+    matplotlib is required to generate the figure in this example.

 The basic estimators printed out in the qmcpack `*.scalar.dat` files are *mixed* estimates.
 Unless the operator for which the mixed estimate is computed commutes with the